 Dustin attended Vanderbilt on the prestigious Harold Stirling Vanderbilt Full-Tuition Honors Scholarship, graduating with majors in German Studies and Philosophy, as well as a minor in Economics and six distinct honors.
 He also earned a Philosophy Masters from Tufts University, where he specialized in Value Theory, and then taught for four years at various colleges and universities.

 Dustin earned his law degree from the University of Michigan, which is widely regarded as having one of the world's finest law schools.
 During and after law school, Dustin received grants from the Bergstrom Foundation, Equal Justice America, and the University of Michigan in support of his Child Advocacy and Public Defense internships.
 He is also the owner and founder of ALDADLA Enterprises (a real estate partnership), has traveled to hundreds of cities in twenty-four countries and competed in five Magic: The Gathering Pro Tours.

 Dustin is a member of the Tennessee Bar Association.
 He is also a Life Member of the Tennessee Association of Criminal Defense Lawyers.
 He regularly volunteers as a judge at local high schools through Davidson County Youth Court and occasionally serves as a Juvenile Justice Clinic supervisor through Nashville School of Law.
 Since 2016, Dustin's commitment to public service has been annually recognized by the Tennessee Supreme Court, which named him an "Attorney for Justice."

-Dustin authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, which can be found here: https://sites.google.com/view/philosophywithoutreference/home
+Dustin authored Philosophy Without Reference: An Introduction to Contemporary Philosophy, found here: https://sites.google.com/view/philosophywithoutreference/home